COME FOR THE VIEW. STAY FOR THE MAGIC.

 Attractions and excursions

 There are a wide variety of different attractions to be discovered around the Matterhorn.
 A top excursion is Gornergrat.
 On this three-thousand metre mountain ridge there is a viewing platform with a truly unforgettable view of the Matterhorn and the surrounding mountain world.
-Or if you prefer, the Matterhorn can also be admired from the Rothorn.
+Or if you prefer, the Matterhorn can also be admired from the Rothorn casting a spell on young and old alike.
 The Matterhorn Glacier Paradise is the highest summer ski region in Europe and is open 365 days a year.
 And there is still plenty to do when the sun isn’t shining!

 - One of the most popular and easy routes is the Hörnligrat, which essentially goes from Zermatt via the Hörnli Hut.